MayInstitute/MayInstitute2017/Program3_Intro stat in R/03-rstats.md

 > * Extract the degrees of freedom (parameter)
 > * Extract the p values
 > * Extract the 95% confidence intervals
-> * Manually calculate the one- and two-side tests p-values using the
->   t-statistics and the test parameter (using the `pt` function).